abingdonpta/abingdonpta/content/docs/bylaws.md

 1. Understand that by accepting the nomination of president-elect, they agree to automatically succeed to the office of president at the end of their term as president-elect.
 1. Perform other delegated duties as assigned.

 *PROVISIO: This position is only for local units with an approved president-elect position.
 It is not required to elect a president-elect.
+Until phased out, the president-elect shall be the first vice president for the purposes of succession for the office of the president.
 Position to be phased out election year 2023.*

 **Section 3.** The vice president(s) shall:

 1. Act as aide(s) to the president.
-1. In their designated order, perform the duties of the president in the absence or inability of the officer to act.
-If more than one vice president, must list job title for each vice president as approved by general membership on the Organizational Structure Form.
+1. In their designated order, perform the duties of the president in the absence or inability of the president to act.
+If more than one vice president, the executive board must list job title for each vice president as approved by general membership on the Organizational Structure Form.
 1. Perform other delegated duties as assigned.

 **Section 4.** The secretary shall: